Injured Tiger Dies in Chandrapur After Getting Trapped in River Rocks

 Maharashtra is one of the states having the highest number of tiger reserves.
 Sirna river flows next to the Tadoba Tiger Reserve, which was ranked sixth-best big cat habitat in the country by the Wildlife Institute of India study released in July 2019.

-Though the area has always caused tiger deaths due to the human-animal conflicts.
+Though the area has always caused tiger deaths due to the human-wildlife conflicts.
 Over 10 tigers have died in the area since January 2019.
 The reserve is said to have about 50 tigers, as per the 2018 tiger estimation released in July.

 The big cats have never been safe in the Indian sub-continent.
 Poaching, animal-trafficking and high demand for its body parts have taken a heavy toll on the tiger population in India.
 Although the central and state governments have been constantly making efforts to save this endangered species, such unfortunate incidents neutralize them.